strvcom/atlas.js/readme.md

 > Built with ❤️ at [STRV][strv-home]

-Atlas.js is a component-based library for writing Node.js apps of all kinds of purposes.
-Its main goal was to encapsulate common application boilerplate code into a set of small, reusable components so that you can focus on writing code specific to your needs.
-You just provide the configuration for each component and you are good to go.
+Atlas.js is a platform primarily made for re-using pieces of code among multiple projects and to reduce common application boilerplate like the startup & shutdown sequences of a standard Node.js app.
+You write components (or use ours) which provide functionality (like a database component), put them into an Atlas instance and Atlas will take care of the rest.
+Using Atlas you reduce your application initialisation and shutdown sequence into a configuration object and one line of code.

 ## Available components